Current Grant Program Guidelines

 Grant Guidelines & Request for Proposals

-Grant Notification Date: March 1, 2024 NOW CLOSED
+Grant Notification Date: October 30, 2024

 A. Overview

-The Washington State Microenterprise Association (WSMA) is dedicated to strengthening business technical assistance providers as they engage with economic development partners to support the smallest businesses to grow sustainably, equitably and financially throughout Washington state.
+The Washington State Microenterprise Association (WSMA) is dedicated to strengthening Entrepreneur Support Organizations (ESOs) as they engage with economic development partners and others to help the smallest businesses to grow sustainably, equitably and financially throughout Washington state.

-B. Program Definitions
+B. Definitions

 • Urban communities include businesses in incorporated communities within/immediately adjacent to the metropolitan core of the following urban counties or in these urban counties and having a population of more than 20,000 people: Benton, Clark, King, Kitsap, Pierce, Snohomish, Spokane, Thurston, and Whatcom.